 After the parsing of the configuration files is complete, the variable BBFILES is set, usually in local.conf, and defines the list of places to search for .bb files.
 By default this specifies the meta/packages/ directory within Poky, but other directories such as meta-extras/ can be included too.
-If multiple directories are specified a system referred to as "collections" is used to determine which files have priority.
+Adding extra content to BBFILES is best acheived through the use of Bitbake "layers".